kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 Browserslist:
 - To update the Browserslist DB locally, run: `npx update-browserslist-db@latest`

+## OpenAI Chatbot (Optional)

+A lightweight floating chat widget can be enabled to chat with an OpenAI-compatible model.

+Environment variables:
+- REACT_APP_ENABLE_CHATBOT=true
+- REACT_APP_OPENAI_API_KEY=sk-... (do not commit; set via environment)
+- REACT_APP_OPENAI_API_BASE=https://api.openai.com/v1 (or compatible base)
+- REACT_APP_OPENAI_MODEL=gpt-4o-mini (or your chosen model)

+Notes:
+- If REACT_APP_ENABLE_CHATBOT is not "true", the widget will not render.
+- Missing API key disables sending and will show a hint in the input placeholder.

 ## Customization

 See `src/styles.css` for the retro light theme styling used by the game.
+The chat widget styling is included at the bottom of this file and follows the same theme.

 ## Learn More